How can wolves and humans coexist in Europe after decades apart?

 Curley is specifically talking about altering the Habitats Directive which was introduced in 1992 and is the cornerstone of EU biodiversity policy.
 It offers strict protection for wolves and only allows them to be killed in certain circumstances such as if there’s a risk to public health or if they have reached favourable conservation status in an area.

-While member states are legally obliged to follow this directive, there have been recent high-profile incidents where this has not been the case.
+Member states are legally obliged to follow this directive, but there have been recent high-profile incidents where this has not been the case.

 Wolves are being illegally hunted across Europe